wp-plugins/fetch-tweets/template/plain/readme.txt

 == Change log ==

+= 1.3.3.2 =
+Added !important to all the rules.

 = 1.3.2 =
 Fixed an issue that bullets of list tags appeared in some themes.
 Fixed a possible issue that profile images do not get aligned properly in some themes.